ozby/challenge-python/README.md

 nc -v localhost 8989
 ```

-Type any message and press enter
+Type one of the commands (can be found at the beginning of this README) and press enter

 ## Development